-- How to make ginger tea (powder and fresh)
+- How to prepare ginger tea at home

-- What else could you add to ginger tea?
+- What other ingredients could you add to homemade ginger tea?

 - Do I need to peel ginger for tea?

-- What are the health benefits of ginger tea?
+- What are the health benefits of drinking ginger tea?

 - Is it OK to drink ginger tea every day?